AnkitNigam1985/stratascratch.github.io/SQL Exercises/Exercises/advanced-sql-exercises.md

     `Tables: nominee_filmography, nominee_information`

-9. Find the most expensive product on Amazon for each product category.
+9. Find the most expensive products on Amazon for each product category.
 Use the price column (Hint: Use subquery joins)

     `Tables: innerwear_amazon_com`